edias/medibank/README.md

 - Filter sources to be only for the English language
 - A note on the usage of certain Libraries, you can use libraries you would normally use in a real project, however, use good judgment when deciding which ones, for example, using a NewsAPI client is not acceptable

-## Allocated time
+## Allocated time and submission
 - Please provide submission no more than 3 days after received.
-- Submissions will only be accepted via GitHub.
+- After finishing the project, kindly compress it and send it via email to your recruiter.
+Make sure to eliminate any redundant build or generated files, as they can significantly increase the size of the compressed file.